jump1945/mindusty-map-logic/README.md

 the map feature multiple core and droppoint but singular walk path, enemy only consist of ground unit, player is gifted with infinite amount of resource , however each turret have maximum placement unit building is banned and the map is the most enemy intensive map ever, how long could you defend this.

-special feature.
+###special feature.

-- infinite resource
 - limited turret
+- instantaneous build speed

 `beatable unconfirmed`

 ## map 5 : infinite attack map

-this map feature the `resource factory` to produce the resource so that so player can build attack unit ,core also does have infinite resource but have wall to prevent resource extraction,aerial unit can be used to bring resources
+this map feature the `resource factory` to produce the resource so that so player can build attack unit ,core also does have infinite resource but have wall to prevent resource extraction,aerial unit can be used to bring resources. enemy defense is very dense and strong

 ### what is resource factory

 `resource factory` is undestructible building,it produce either any resource or any liquid,stationed around player's core

+### special feature

+- infinite resource inserter
+- resource factory
+- crux's anti-corvuz system